 Corman Shepherds are active and energetic with an overall sweet temperament, which also makes them good with kids, other pets, and humans.
 They are obedient, though but need your care and attention.
 If you leave it alone regularly for extended periods of time, the result might not be too satisfying, as the dog grows up.
 Less care might make the dog aggressive.

 The Corman Shepherds have a dense coat, and they shed.
 So, a regular brushing, at least five days a week, is required to discard dead hair, as well as for keeping the coat in good shape and maintaining its majestic look.
 Bathe them if needed.
 They also grow nails quite quickly and develop pain while walking when they grow long.
 Make sure you clip them whenever necessary.

-Attention is good, but expecting too much of it from you might affect your dog’s mental health.
+- Attention is good, but expecting too much of it from you might affect your dog’s mental health.
 Teach your dog to stay alone from time to time.
 Begin with 10 minutes.
 Leave your house to go to the nearest shop to buy something.
 Increase the time gradually to 20 and then 40 and then an hour.
 Come back every time, and give a small treat, so your dog would relate your leaving the house with ‘something good to happen’.